-He turned off the lights and threw himself on the bed (and Maccachin threw himself on Victor, knocking all air out of him for a couple of desperate seconds), ready to sleep after an entire Sunday of dragging boxes around.
+He turned off the lights and threw himself on the bed, while Makkachin threw himself on Victor and knocked all air out of him for a couple of desperate seconds; after some maneuvering to accommodate both of them, Victor was more than ready to sleep after an entire Sunday of dragging boxes around.

-He sat up to get a better look: it was a guy in sweatpants and… a t-shirt stuck on his head, his bare chest completely exposed as he unsuccessfully tried to tug it down.
-He wriggled and twisted the fabric even more, ending up with his arms pinned above his head, and Victor snorted; he’d feel sorry for his new neighbor’s predicament if it wasn’t so funny – and if that bare chest wasn’t so good to look at.
+He sat up to get a better look at the bedroom owner: it was a guy in sweatpants and… a t-shirt stuck on his head, his bare chest completely exposed as he unsuccessfully tried to tug it down.
+He wriggled and twisted the fabric even more, ending up with his arms pinned above his head, and Victor snorted; he’d feel sorry for his new neighbor’s predicament if it wasn’t so funny (and if that chest wasn’t so good to look at.
 So, so good.
-He could stare at that bare chest all night and straight on ‘til morning.
+He could stare at that bare chest all night and straight on ‘til morning).

 The guy gave up and took off the t-shirt, revealing a mess of black hair, crooked glasses and an amused smile that – oh, that smile had no business being better to look at than those abs, and yet it was.
 It was.
 That smile was worth losing sleep for.